THE BATTLE OF UHUD

 [20] Al Isti’ab, 1/206.

-[22] Refer to this report in al Tabari, 3/312; al Kamil, 2/370.
+[22] Refer to this report in Tarikh al Tabari, 3/312; al Kamil, 2/370.

-[23] Ibn Salma ibn Zayd… ibn Tha’labah ibn Yarbu’… He was among the delegation of Banu Hanifah to the Prophet salla Llahu ‘alayhi wa sallam, and he converted to Islam.
-See his lineage and his story during the Fitnah of Musaylimah in al Tabaqat, 5/549-550; al Isti’ab, 3/58; al Isabah, 3/362-363, biography: 7722; Usd al Ghabah, 4/300-301.
+[23] Ibn Salma ibn Zaid… ibn Tha’labah ibn Yarbu’… He was among the delegation of the Banu Hanifah to the Prophet salla Llahu ‘alayhi wa sallam, and he converted to Islam.
+See his lineage and his story during the Fitnah of Musaylimah in al Tabaqat, 5/549-550; al Isti’ab, 3/58; al Isabah, 3/362-363, Biography: 7722; Usd al Ghabah, 4/300-301.

 [24] Refer to Ibn Sa’d (al Tabaqat, 5/549): Sariyah ibn ‘Amr.

 [25] Hurub al Riddah, pg.
-29-31, and pg.
-120.
+29-31 and 120.

 [26] Ibid., pg.
 172.